 Please note that this recipe requires the use of raw eggs.
 So only use very fresh eggs or use pasteurized egg whites and egg yolks.

-For 4 generous servings:
+For 4 generous or 6 smaller servings:

-4 egg white
+4 egg whites

 4 egg yolks